 Orfordville - Footville is a somewhat small town located in the state of Wisconsin.
-With a population of 5,195 people and just one neighborhood, Orfordville - Footville is the 158th largest community in Wisconsin.
-Orfordville - Footville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 5,207 people and just one neighborhood, Orfordville - Footville is the 158th largest community in Wisconsin.
+Orfordville - Footville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 When you are in Orfordville - Footville, you'll notice that it is more blue-collar than most other communities in America.
 36.26% of Orfordville - Footville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Orfordville - Footville is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Orfordville - Footville who work in office and administrative support (11.81%), management occupations (11.51%), and sales jobs (6.67%).

-Telecommuters are a relatively large percentage of the workforce: 10.88% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.88% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The education level of Orfordville - Footville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.20% of adults 25 and older in Orfordville - Footville have a college degree.